Antibody-dependent enhancement: Conclusion

-When an antibody to a virus is unable to neutralize the virus, it forms sub-neutralizing virus-antibody complexes.
+When an antibody to a virus cannot neutralize it, it forms sub-neutralizing virus-antibody complexes.
 Upon phagocytosis by macrophages or other immune cells, the complex may release the virus due to poor binding with the antibody.
 This happens during acidification and eventual fusion of the phagosome with lysosomes.
 The escaped virus begins its replication cycle within the cell, triggering ADE.